aramis-lab/leaspy/docs/algorithms.md

 ### Setting options

-Three options for simulating the visit times exist in Leaspy, which can be specified in visit_param dictionary:
+There are three options to simulate the visit times in Leaspy, which can be specified in visit_param dictionary:
 - `random`: Visit times and intervals are sampled from normal distributions.
 - `regular`: Visits occur at regular intervals, defined by regular_visit.
 - `dataframe`: Custom visit times are provided directly via a DataFrame.